Yellow chamomile (Anthemis tinctoria) Gele kamille, (NL)

 – (glass) pots, buckets or containers

-– 2 cups household soda (if you are going to dye cotton)
+– 2 cups household soda crystals (if you are going to dye cotton)

 Step 1: Wash (only if you are dyeing cotton, skip step 1 if you are going to dye wool or silk)

-Fill a bucket with plenty of water and 2 cups of baking soda and leave your cotton there for 24 hours.
+Fill a bucket with plenty of water and 2 cups of household soda and leave your cotton there for 24 hours.
 Rinse well the next day.

 Step 2: Mordanting